 Texas HIV clients continue to face many challenges.
 Racial and ethnic minorities are disproportionately affected by HIV and 25% of Blacks and Hispanics in Texas are below the federal poverty level.
 Texas HIV clients are additionally impacted by a lack of access to medical insurance/assistance.
 According to the U.S. Census Bureau, Texas still tops the nation for the highest rate of uninsured (23.8%), which means one in four Texans did not have insurance in 2011 (Current Population Survey: Annual Social and Economic Supplement, Table H106).
 DSHS estimates that 28% of health program beneficiaries are categorically ineligible for Medicaid or Medicare coverage due to citizenship.
 Texas Medicaid currently only covers children, pregnant women, and certain disabled adults up to 100% of the Federal Poverty Level ("FPL"); the majority of HIV clients are males.
 Due to the restrictive eligibility of the Texas Medicaid program, most HOPWA clients are excluded from Medicaid coverage.
-At this time, Texas is not expected to expand Medicaid, and citizens at 100% or less of FPL and non-citizens will not be eligible for subsidies to support purchase of insurance in the federal marketplace.
+At this time, Texas is not expected to expand Medicaid, and citizens under 100% of FPL and non-citizens will not be eligible for subsidies to support purchase of insurance in the federal marketplace.
 Even after implementation of the Affordable Care Act ("ACA"), it is likely that more than 20% of HOPWA clients will not have insurance or access to medical assistance.

-The Texas HOPWA program serves the State of Texas either directly in most counties, or as a wraparound for remaining counties in the six MSAs that receive direct HOPWA funding from HUD.
+The Texas HOPWA program serves the State of Texas either directly in most counties, or as a wrap-around for remaining counties in the six MSAs that receive direct HOPWA funding from HUD.
 As a result, the state program serves all of the rural, less-populated areas of the state.
 The majority of Texas HOPWA program clients are at 30% or less of household AMI.
 The Texas HOPWA program addresses the unmet housing services needs of PLWH and their families in Texas by providing housing assistance and supportive services to income-eligible individuals.
-In addition to the DSHS statewide HOPWA program, the MSAs of Austin, Dallas, El Paso, Fort Worth, Houston, and San Antonio receive HOPWA funds directly from HUD and serve the counties assigned under those EMSAs.
+In addition to the DSHS statewide HOPWA program, the MSAs of Austin, Dallas, El Paso, Fort Worth, Houston, and San Antonio receive HOPWA funds directly from HUD and serve the counties assigned under those MSAs.

 Several consultations for the 2015-2019 State of Texas Consolidated Plan resulted in more information about specific populations' needs.
 The Texas Juvenile Justice Department ("TJJD") emphasized the difficulties that youth aged 17 to 19 years encounter when discharged from TJJD facilities.
 According to TJJD, many of the youth have little or no family support and often have limited vocational skills.
 Some youth exiting TJJD facilities require housing with services, such as mental health services.
 Finally, many property owners do not rent to persons on the sexual offender registry.
-While youth exiting a TJJD facilities or youth aging out of foster care, if the youth has been in the foster care system.
+While youth exiting a TJJD facility are not a specific special need, some of the youth may fall under another special need category, such as persons with disabilities or youth aging out of foster care, if the youth has been in the foster care system.